Maximum Likelihood Estimation is Minimizing KL Divergence

 This is a good video that nicely explains the KL divergence

 Now: finding the minimum of some function is the same as finding the maximum of that function flipped upside down, right?
-So we can use the minus here to flip that $\argmin$ to an $\argmax$.
+So we can use the minus here to flip that arg min\argmin to an arg max\argmax.

 Beautiful.
 And this looks familar, too!
 Let's write the expectation out.